anajulijapreseren/sudoku/README.md

 This is a multiuser game, where each user is identified via cookie.
 User may interupt the game anytime and the game status is stored for playing later.
 User may check his current solution using corresponding check button.
-User may load another sudoku game using corresponding check button.
+User may load another sudoku game using corresponding new sudoku button.

 User access the game at localhost:8080